 Pope Francis Addresses Congress

-EDN helped pass legislation providing roughly $7 billion in grants to green low-income schools across the country — the first federal grant program for greening schools.
+EARTHDAY.ORG helped pass legislation providing roughly $7 billion in grants to green low-income schools across the country — the first federal grant program for greening schools.

 Global Citizen 2015 Earth Day